Justin Peelle: Regular season

+Playoffs

 Coaching career

 On February 8, 2013, Peelle was hired by new coach Chip Kelly to serve as the Philadelphia Eagles' assistant tight ends coach.
 On January 26, 2015, he was promoted to tight ends coach.
 He was retained under new head coach Doug Pederson as tight ends coach on January 20, 2016.
 Peelle won his first Super Bowl ring when the Eagles defeated the New England Patriots in Super Bowl LII 41–33.

+On March 20, 2024, he was named tight ends coach of the Tampa Bay Buccaneers.

 Personal life

 Justin has a wife named Sara and a son named Morris David.
 He graduated from the University of Oregon with a degree in political science.

 Peelle maintained his offseason in San Diego during his playing career.